 The process of configuring SAML will require input from the SAML Identity Provider team, who will invariably need to configure the IDP to accept authentication requests from SSO Plugin.
-SSO Plugin uses the SP POST request, IDP POST response SSO profile and two common integrations are detailed below, although SSO Plugin has successfully been integrated with Symphony Identity Federation Manager v5.7.1.
+SSO Plugin uses the SP POST, redirect and Artifact profiles, and has been validated against two common integrations detailed below.
+JSS clients have integrated SSO Plugin with Symphony Identity Federation Manager v5.7.1 and the Juniper SA-4500 7.2R1.1 Networks appliance.